tymyrddin/red-network/source/docs/ad/kerberos.md

 service, then sends a valid session key for the service to the client.
 5. KRB-AP-REQ - The client requests the service and sends the valid session key to prove the user has access.
 6. KRB-AP-REP - The service grants access

+## Kerberos tickets overview

+The main ticket that you will see is a ticket-granting ticket.
+These can come in various forms such as a `.kirbi` for Rubeus, `.ccache` for Impacket.
+A ticket is typically base64 encoded and can be used for various attacks.

+* A normal TGT will only work with the given service.
+* A KRBTGT allows for getting any service ticket, in turn allowing access to anything on the domain.

+## Attack privilege requirements

+* Kerbrute Enumeration - No domain access required
+* Pass the Ticket - Access as a user to the domain required
+* Kerberoasting - Access as any user required
+* AS-REP Roasting - Access as any user required
+* Silver Ticket - Service hash required
+* Golden Ticket - Full domain compromise (domain admin) required
+* Skeleton Key - Full domain compromise (domain admin) required